On a field theoretical model of polymeric $2s-$plats and some of its consequences: Acknowledgments

 \section{Acknowledgments}

 F. Ferrari would like to thank E. Szuszkiewicz for pointing out Ref.~\cite{collins} and inspiring the present work.
 We wish to thank heartily also M. Pyrka, V. G. Rostiashvili and T. A. Vilgis for fruitful discussions.
-The support of the Polish National Center of Science, scientific project No. N~N202~326240, is gratefully acknowledged.
 The simulations reported in this work were performed in part using the HPC cluster HAL9000 of the Computing Centre of the Faculty of Mathematics and Physics at the University of Szczecin. \begin{appendix}